pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 # Results and Insights

-This page summarizes the experimental results obtained throughout the project and highlights the principal observations from comparing foundation-model, pretrained representation-based, and self-supervised representation-based VideoQA pipelines.
+This page summarizes the experimental results obtained throughout the project and highlights the principal observations from comparing foundation-model, pretrained representation-based, hybrid representation-based, and self-supervised representation-based VideoQA pipelines.

 ---